What is the Ceremonial Law?

 |or of the sabbath days:||and in the sabbaths,|

 Since Colossians 2:14 says “handwriting of ordinances” which Moses wrote in a book.
 It should make perfect sense to all of us that if God intended for the Sabbath of the Lord to be temporary, He would have had Moses put it in his own handwriting along with the rest of the ordinances that included all the other temporary sabbaths that were nailed to the cross.
-The fact is, God did not include His Sabbath that He blessed and sanctified at the beginning of creation and wrote in stone with His own finger along with the other nine Commandments and placed inside the original Ark of the Covenant that is in heaven right now and will be for all time.
-The only logical reason there could be for this with God being omniscience (all knowing) is He obviously did not intend on changing or abolishing it which scripture supports.
+The fact is, God did not include His Sabbath that He blessed and sanctified at the beginning of creation, wrote in stone with His very own finger along with the other nine Commandments, placed inside the original Ark of the Covenant that is in heaven right now, and will be for all time.
+The only logical reason there could be for this with God being omniscience (all knowing), is He obviously had no intention on changing or abolishing it which scripture supports.